|

 Urbanization and Real Estate Development

 As Brazil’s cities expand, demand for facility management is rising, supported by an urban population of about 185,356,223 people in 2023.
-Population growth, steady urban migration, and new construction under the Novo PAC program, which plans BRL 1.7 trillion across housing, mobility, sanitation, and health, are shaping this shift.
+Population growth, steady urban migration, and new construction under the Novo PAC program, which plans to invest BRL 1.7 trillion in housing, mobility, sanitation, and health, are shaping this shift.
 More people moving to cities for work and better living conditions has increased the need for managed assets, backed by the Minha Casa, Minha Vida goal to contract 2 million homes by 2026.
 Facility management services support smooth operations in these buildings and align with Novo PAC allocations such as BRL 610 billion for Sustainable and Resilient Cities and BRL 31 billion for Health.

 One major driver is the expansion of real estate activity, with the national housing program aiming for 2 million contracted units by 2026 to grow modern housing stock.
 Investments are rising under the BRL 1.7 trillion Novo PAC framework, which mobilizes BRL 612 billion from the private sector along with federal and state-owned company funding.
 Demand for modern housing and office space is growing as the middle class expands and foreign capital enters the sector within a model that blends public and private financing.
 Developers are relying on facility management to protect asset value, maintain efficient operations, and support service quality across growing portfolios.